The Kildonan School

 The Kildonan School was a private coeducational boarding and day school in Amenia, New York for students with dyslexia and language-based learning disabilities.
 It offered daily one-to-one Orton-Gillingham language remediation and a college preparatory curriculum for students in grades 2-12 and PG (post-graduate).

 On July 3, 2019, the Kildonan School announced that it would not reopen for the 2019–2020 school year due to low enrollment and insufficient funding.
-Its parent organization, the Kildonan Organization, partnered with Marvelwood School in 2020, where it operates Orton-Gillingham teaching, the Kildonan Teacher Training Institute, and Camp Dunnabeck, its summer camp program.
+Its parent organization, the Kildonan Organization, partnered with Marvelwood School in 2020, where it operatd the Kildonan Teacher Training Institute, and Kildonan's Camp Dunnabeck, its summer camp program.
+In August of 2025, Kildonan's Camp Dunnabeck and Kildonan Teacher Training Institute ended their partnership with Marvelwood School.
+Kildonan's Camp Dunnabeck paused operations for the summer of 2026.
+Kildonan's Teacher Training Institute still provides services to empower individuals with dyslexia and supports literacy broadly by educating teachers in the best practices of the Orton-Gillingham approach through teacher training, practicum supervision, and student diagnostic services.

 History

 The Kildonan School was opened on May 17, 1969, by Diana Hanbury King and Kurt Goldman.
 King had extensive experience teaching dyslexic students: at the time of the Kildonan School's founding, she had been operating Camp Dunnabeck, a summer program for dyslexic students, for 14 years.
 Goldman, whose son had attended Camp Dunnabeck, was pleased with his son's progress and encouraged King to operate a school for dyslexic students, who often did not get the educational support they needed.
 Goldman provided the funding, and the school opened in 1969.
 King named the Kildonan School for a farm owned by her uncle in Southern Rhodesia, Africa; her uncle was also dyslexic.

 For its first 11 years, The Kildonan School operated as an all-boys boarding school in Solebury, Pennsylvania.
 In 1980, the school purchased a 550-acre property in Amenia, New York, that had belonged to the former Barlow School.
 The relocation allowed the school to begin operating a coeducational day school program.
 The school began admitting elementary students to its day program in 1988, and its boarding school program became coeducational in 1991.